ali1ms/Ali-M.S/README.md

-- 👋 Hi, I’m @shaikhali854 a Full Stack Developer
-- 👀 I’m interested in Web Developement and a WordPress Specialist
-- 🌱 I’m currently learning Reactjs
+Hi, I’m @ali1ms a Full Stack Developer | WordPress Specialist | JavaScript🫰 I’m interested in Web Developement and a WordPress Specialist I’m currently learning Reactjs
-- 💞️ I’m looking to collaborate on ...
+I’m looking to collaborate on ...
-- 📫 How to reach me alipec009@gmail.com
+How to reach me ali.ms.01110@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 shaikhali854/shaikhali854 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.